mattcone/bus-o-matic/README.md

 Bus-o-matic is a simple Ruby wrapper for the [Pittsburgh Port Authority API] (http://www.portauthority.org/paac/CompanyInfoProjects/DeveloperResources.aspx).
-This gem requires an API key from Port Authority.
+You can obtain an API key from the Port Authority.

 ## Installation